 As Milwaukee Contractor Lawyers, we have seen construction disputes arise and we frequently hear from owners who wish they could have made their hiring decision more carefully.
 Murdock Law has prepared some tips for owners to use when selecting remodelers and contractors to explain how to choose the right contractor for your project.

 Does the contractor have a permanent business location?

 A permanent location is a sign of stability.
 There are some contractors that run their businesses out of their trucks.
 These types of contractors might not be around to finish the job or to perform warranty work should the need arise.

-Is the contractor a member of NARI or the MBA?
+Is the Contractor a member of the NARI or the MBA?

 Companies that join NARI (National Association of the Remodeling Industry) or the MBA (Metropolitan Builders Association) have made a commitment to excellence in the industry as there are ethical and professional rules that the contractors must follow.
 Most companies that are members will advertise their membership in the organization.
 Of course, membership in an organization is not enough in itself to ensure you will get a satisfactory job.
 Call the organization, they can alert you to any outstanding complaints against contractors you are considering for your job.